“Attitude, attendance, and you make the difference.”

 - Study engines, fuel systems, fabrication, CAT lift trucks, electronics, air conditioning, hydraulics, and power trains

-Power Technologies is an experience that provides solid fundamentals of industry knowledge combined with learning lifelong skills for students to work organized, communicate well, and respect others.
-Power Technologies offers these areas of study: engines, fuel systems, fabrication, CAT lift trucks, electronics, air conditioning, hydraulics, and power trains.
-Certifications can be achieved in the areas of air conditioning and lift trucks.
+Diesel and Power Technologies is an experience that provides solid fundamentals of industry knowledge combined with learning lifelong skills for students to work organized, communicate well, and respect others.
+Diesel and Power Technologies offers these areas of study: engines, fuel systems, fabrication, CAT lift trucks, electronics, air conditioning, hydraulics, and power trains.
 As the industry focus moves towards electronic controlled systems, the instruction will provide the knowledge necessary to understand and diagnose these systems and controls.
 Classroom examples are provided with hands-on experience for an excellent learning experience.

-Students of the Power Technologies major may participate in FFA contests such as Agricultural and Industrial Diagnostics, Outdoor Power and Equipment, and Ag Mechanics.
+Students of the Diesel and Power Technologies program may participate in FFA contests such as Agricultural and Industrial Diagnostics, Outdoor Power and Equipment, and Ag Mechanics.
 In the past, state winning teams have received scholarships from these FFA contests.
 Students also have the opportunity to participate in Skills USA contests.
-Co-op and Apprenticeship opportunities are available for students who achieve high marks and great attendance.
+Co-op and Apprenticeship opportunities are available for students who achieve high grades and great attendance.

-Have you ever wanted to work at the dealership in your hometown?
 Graduates have gone on to work at dealerships of over-the-road trucks, heavy equipment, agriculture dealerships, and rental fleets.
 Many students pursue their two-year associate's degree while working at a place of employment.
 Yet another option upon graduation is pursuing a four-year degree.
 The possibilities are endless.
-Students have gone on to study mobile hydraulics, diesel technology, high performance, and agricultural technician.
 If you love the industry, but prefer a different view, consider joining a parts or sales team.
 Also, consider that graduates can pursue employment in diesel generators, off-road equipment and independent shops as well.
 Graduates service, sell, and repair the vehicles that keep America working!